SametKorkmaz-dev/Cookie-Grabber-Stealer/README.md

 ☢ This reveals major security breaches in general websites and social networks ! ☢

 How to bypass websites with cookies ?
+‎
+‎
+‎
+‎
+‎
+‎
+‎ ‎
+‎
+‎
+‎
+🔐 Security & Awareness

+Cookies are widely used for authentication and session management on websites.
+While they improve user experience by keeping sessions active, they can also become a target for attackers if stolen.

+If an unauthorized person gains access to session cookies, they may attempt to impersonate a user without needing their password.
+This is why protecting your browser, system, and network is important.

+🛡 How to Stay Safe
+Never share your browser session or cookies with unknown sources Use secure and updated browsers
+Enable two-factor authentication (2FA) where possible Avoid running untrusted scripts or tools on your device Regularly clear cookies from sensitive accounts
+‎ ‎ ‎
+‎
+‎
+‎
+‎
+‎
+‎
+‎
+⚖️ Ethical Use & Legal Notice

+This project is intended strictly for educational and cybersecurity research purposes only.
+It should only be used to understand how session management and authentication mechanisms work in a controlled environment.

+Any misuse of this project, including unauthorized access to accounts, data theft, or targeting real users, is strictly prohibited and may violate local and international laws.

+The developer assumes no responsibility for any misuse or damage caused by this project.

+🧪 Recommended Safe Usage
+Use only on your own test environment
+Do not interact with real user accounts or services Use sandboxed or virtual machines for experiments Focus on learning how to prevent cookie/session attacks ‎
+‎
+‎
+‎
+‎
+‎
+‎
+‎
 ❗Disclaimer
 Only for educationnal puposes.
 We decline any responsability in case of misuse of this code.